defenxor/dsiem/docs/dsiem_plugin.md

 # Dsiem Plugin

 Dsiem plugin is a Logstash configuration file whose function is to clone events parsed by Logstash, convert it to a standard format called `Normalized Event`, and send it to Dsiem for processing.

-The fields of a normalized event is shown in the following table.
+Dsiem plugin can be created automatically from existing index in Elasticsearch with the help of `dpluger` tool.
+But before jumping into that, let's first review the fields of a normalized event, i.e. the main output of a Dsiem plugin, shown in the following table.

 | Field   |      Description      |  Mandatory | Usable in Correlation Rules |
 |----------|-------------|------|------|